aikea/aikea.github.io/content/watchlog.md

 (first watch: Jun 02, 2022)

 32. > **Breathless | Jean-Luc Godard | 1960**
 Hm, what's such a big deal?
 Oh.
 Wait.
 Wow, WTF, this is genius!
 (first watch: Jun 07, 2022)

 33. > **Millennium Actress | Satoshi Kon | 2001**
 Holy cow!
 I want to kick myself for delaying this gem of a movie for _this_ long.
 In this movie, Kon tells a romance story in his style, bringing together drama, love, poignance, piquing our interest, keeping us arrested in the disorienting whirlwind that is his _modus operandi_.
 There is chaos and yet, it doesn't feel chaotic.
 The blurry line between reality and imagination is a recurring theme in all of Kon's works and in this, it outshines.
 As Chiyoko remarks at the end, “After all, what I really love is the pursuit of him”, we are forced to rethink the basis of our affection. (first watch: Jun 12, 2022)

+34. > **The Platform | Galder Gaztelu-Urrutia | 2019**
+A deeply metaphorical, introspective study of capitalism, exisiting societal structures, and the human nature.
+Has a quasi religious undertone to it.
+Intriguing and a good watch.
+(first watch: Jun 20, 20222)

 <hr />